Content and Trigger warnings:

 “I don’t pay you anything for intelligence work, and you know it.”

 “Yeah… about that.”
-Maël winked a cat-slit eye at Cam, then grinned saucily.
+Maël winked a cat-slit eye at him, then grinned saucily.

 Cam rolled his eyes and shook his head.